n0land0/overlook-hotel/README.md

 **This app was developed using:**

-- HTML
-- CSS
+- HTML5
-- SCSS
+- CSS/SCSS
 - JavaScript
-- NPM
-- Mocha and chai testing frameworks
+- Mocha and Chai testing frameworks
 - DOM API
 - Fetch API
 - Webpack
+- NPM
+- (Dependencies?)

 ## Wins and Challenges